 Alfred Lam, CFA, Senior Vice-President, and Head of Multi-Assets CI Global Asset Management

-Read the rest of Alfred’s comments by downloading: 2023 February Portfolio Construction
+Read the rest of Alfred’s commentary by downloading: April Portfolio Construction